Firebite: Development

-In June 2021 AMC Studios greenlit a co-production between AMC Studios and See-Saw Films an 8-part series which is set to be written and directed by Warwick Thornton and Brendan Fletcher.
-In August, Tony Krawitz joined as a director and AMC+ announced that Yael Stone, Rob Collins and Callan Mulvey would have leading roles.
-The series will also star Shantae Barnes-Cowan.
+In June 2021 AMC Studios greenlit a co-production between AMC Studios and See-Saw Films of an 8-part series to be written and directed by Warwick Thornton and Brendan Fletcher.
+Other writers were Kodie Bedford, Devi Telfer, and Josh Sambono.

+In August 2021, Tony Krawitz joined as a director and AMC+ announced that Yael Stone, Rob Collins, Callan Mulvey, and Shantae Barnes-Cowan would star in the film.

+Paul Ranford and Dena Curtis co-produced the series.
+Executive producers were Rachel Gardner, Emile Sherman, Iain Canning, Warwick Thornton, and Brendan Fletcher.
+Simon Gillis of See-Saw Films and Kodie Bedford co-executive produced the series, while Libby Sharpe co-produced and Billy Bowring worked asas associate producer.
+Major funding came from the South Australian Film Corporation.

 Filming

-The series began filming in August 2021, and is filmed in the traditional Country of the Antakirinja Matu-Yankunytjatjara people of the Western Desert and Kaurna People of the Adelaide Plains in and around Adelaide, the regional town of Coober Pedy, and at the Adelaide Studios in South Australia.
+The series began filming in August 2021, and is filmed in the traditional Country of the Antakirinja Matu-Yankunytjatjara people of the Western Desert and Kaurna People of the Adelaide Plains in and around Adelaide, the regional opal mining town of Coober Pedy, and at the Adelaide Studios in South Australia.
+Coober Pedy has around 250,000 abandoned mine shafts, and executive producer Rachel Gardner said that the town "formed the basis for all design elements of Firebite, from the colour palette to tunnel studio sets.
+The actual landscape itself and the myriad of tunnels and caves elevated our production values exponentially".